open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 infrastructure or application.
 Examples include: system error rate, CPU utilization, request rate for a given service.

-**SLI**, or Service Level Indicator, represents an item that is being measured.
+**SLI**, or Service Level Indicator, represents a measurement of a service's behaviour.
+A good SLI measures your service from the perspective of your users.
-Although SLI created off of [metrics](#reliability--metrics), these metrics are derived from aggragated [Trace](#distributed-traces) data.
-An example SLI: number of successful HTTP requests / total HTTP requests (success rate).
+An example SLI can be the speed at which a web page loads.

 **SLO**, or Service Level Objective, is the means by which reliability is communicated to an organization/other teams.
 This is accomplished by attaching